Mohammad-Bilal-Bhatti/local-admin/README.md

 > Note: In order to run via docker compose you still have to create .env file by `$ cp env.sample .env`

+> Note: If you see `Error: connect ECONNREFUSED ::1:4566` change the environment variable configuration from `localhost:4566` to `127.0.0.1:4566`

 ## Configure AWS Profile

 > Following configuration is required if you are running this on your local host using npm.
 Alternatively you can use docker.